AdamT746/YT-Music-Importer/README.md

-# 🎧💾 YT Music Library Importer
+# YT Music Library Importer

-A sleek, modern desktop application that automatically scans your local music library and recreates it as a playlist on YouTube Music.
-Built with Python and CustomTkinter, this tool handles massive libraries (2,500+ songs) with ease, utilizing smart fuzzy-matching and chunked batch uploading.
+A desktop application that scans your local music library and recreates it as a playlist on YouTube Music.
+Built with Python and CustomTkinter.

-*(Note: Upload your app_icon.png to your repo so it displays here!)*

-## ✨ Features
+## Features

-* **Modern Dark Mode UI:** A responsive, sleek interface built with CustomTkinter.
+* Has a UI instead of most console based applications.
-* **Deep Folder Scanning:** Recursively searches your selected directory and reads internal metadata (Artist/Title) using `tinytag`, rather than relying on messy filenames.
+* Automatically searches recursively, reads internal metadata (Artist/Title) using `tinytag`, rather than relying on messy filenames.
-* **Smart Fuzzy Matching:** Automatically strips out "(Remastered)", "[Live]", and "feat." tags, and uses fuzzy string matching to ensure the right song is added, even with slight spelling differences.
-* **Massive Library Support:** Safely processes thousands of songs by pushing them to YouTube Music in chunks of 100, preventing server timeouts and rate-limiting.
-* **Built-in Authentication:** No need to manually edit JSON files.
-A built-in setup wizard securely handles your login tokens.
+* Fuzzy logic removes tags ([Live], (Remastered), feat.)
+* Uses chunking to not overload yt servers, tested on 2500+ song library.
+* JSON Generator
-* **Detailed Receipts:** Automatically generates a `skipped_songs.txt` log at the end of the import, listing exactly which obscure tracks couldn't be found so you can add them manually.
+* Generates a `skipped_songs.txt` log at the end of the import, listing exactly which obscure tracks couldn't be found so you can add them manually.

-## 🚀 How to Use (Pre-compiled .exe)
+##  How-To

-If you just want to run the app without installing Python, download the latest `music_importer_gui.exe` from the **Releases** tab.
+If you just want to run the app without installing Python, download `music_importer_gui.exe`.

 ### Step 1: Get your YouTube Music Headers
 To allow the app to create a playlist on your behalf, you need to provide it with a temporary digital ID badge (Headers).